Change Management Policy (A.12.1.2)

 Scope Item 3 is broad.
 It is intended to cover both manual changes to systems normally controlled by “Infrastructure as Code” definitions, like Amazon Web Services (AWS) changes, as well as changes to supporting systems like third-party status pages, monitoring systems, etc.

 Generally speaking, Breezy strives to define infrastructure and applications in code whenever reasonable, using the longevity and severity of systems and changes as guides.
-However, for some systems, particularly third-party systems, it’s simply most realistic to manually set up or change them.
+However, for some systems, particularly third-party systems, it’s simply the most realistic to manually set up or change them.

 In these cases, intended to be covered by Scope Item 3, we use the following guidelines when making changes:

-If there is reasonable chance a change may directly affect customer or production systems or data, the change should be supervised by at least one other employee of Breezy HR.
+If there is a reasonable chance a change may directly affect customer or production systems or data, the change should be supervised by at least one other employee of Breezy HR.
 This supervising employee should have the knowledge and context necessary to understand and evaluate the change in question, or the employee should refuse to sign off on the change without first acquiring the knowledge and context.
 This supervision might take the form of watching over someone’s shoulder, viewing a screen-share on a remote call, describing the change through instant messaging, or even approving a pull request prior to the change’s deployment, as the situation warrants.

 When in doubt, employees should err toward having another person sign off on their changes.